codekraft-studio/generator-wordpress-theme/README.md

 npm install -g generator-wordpress-starter
 ```

-Create a new folder named as your project name, enter it, then generate your new theme project:
+To generate a new project just type:

 ```bash
 yo wordpress-starter
 ```

+It will be made a bit of questions then you will have your project ready to go.

 You can also generate plugins, by typing:
 ```bash